Compute

 3. On the My Resources page, set search criteria to quickly find the resources in the subnet.

-• Resource Type: Check the types of resources.
+• Resource Type: Check the resource type.

 Table 3 Common resources in subnets